Managing your Mooring Licence

 Keeping your mooring licence active

 - Annual renewal.
-Your mooring licence is granted for a 12-month period and must be renewed each year along with an annual payment.
+Your mooring licence is granted for a 12-month period and must be renewed each year.
+To renew, log in to the Mooring Licensing Portal, select your licence from the ’Licences and Permits’ dropdown, and follow the prompts.

 - Maintaining your mooring equipment.
 As the licensee, the equipment at your mooring site is your responsibility.
 This includes upkeep and maintenance.
 You must: